LIVVkit/LIVVkit/docs/lex.rst

 The references that are relevant to this extension, and should be cited by anyone using the extension to support any work that will be published.
-These references will be displayed a the bottom of the extension's output webpage, and the reference list should minimally include [Kennedy2017]_ and [Evans2019]_.
+These references will be displayed a the bottom of the extension's output webpage, and will include [Kennedy2017]_ and [Evans2019]_ by default.

 template.yml: